How to Do Astrophotography: Tips, Techniques, and Gear Guide

 Using Advanced Techniques

 As you gain experience, you can explore advanced astrophotography tips and tricks like stacking, where multiple images are combined to enhance detail and reduce noise.
-Star trackers, using a motorized mount to follow the stars’ movement, allows for longer exposures without star trails.
+Star trackers, using a motorized mount to follow the stars’ movement.

 Understanding the Basic Rules in Astrophotography